oroinc/documentation/commerce/frontstore_guide/navigation/index.rst

 .. image:: /frontstore_guide/img/navigation/GeneralLayoutFooterLinks.png

-.. note:: You may find contact details of the assigned sales representative in the footer of the front store page.
+.. note:: You may find contact details of the assigned sales representative in the footer of the storefront page.

 .. _frontstore-guide--navigation-user-menu: